nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Parsing  from Text to Recipe using Add or Edit GUI

 - For the ease of testing, use `/add` command and edit directly on the template
-- When the parser throw an error and you were asked `Do you want to FIX the recipe?
+- When the parser throw an error, and you were asked `Do you want to FIX the recipe?
 (Y/N)`, type `y`

 #### General errors